Extremal metrics on toric surfaces: K a hler geometry on toric surfaces

 \subsection{K\"{a}hler geometry on toric surfaces}

-One can read off the class of the symplectic form of $M$ from $\Delta$.
-In fact, Guillemin constructed a natural K\"{a}hler form $\omega_o$ and we denote the class by $[\omega_o]$ and treat it as a canonical point in the class.
-We call it the Guillemin metric.
+Guillemin in \cite{Gu} constructed a natural $T^2$-invariant K\"{a}hler form $\omega_o$ on $M$ from the polytope $\Delta$.
+We take this form as a reference point in the class $[\omega_o]$ and call the associated K\"{a}hler metric the Guillemin metric.

-For each $T^2$-invariant K\"{a}hler form $\omega\in [\omega_o]$, on each coordinate chart, there is a potential function (up to linear functions).
-Let
+For each $T^2$-invariant K\"{a}hler form $\omega\in [\omega_o]$, on each coordinate chart associated to a cone of the fan $\Sigma$, there is a K\"{a}hler potential function (unique up to linear functions).
+Write the collection of the potential functions as